General architectural overview

 Typically, during the generation of a payload, only one primary data structure is integrated into the payload template.
 This data structure encompasses the following information:

-2. Configuration details for the shellcode, outlining how it should establish a connection with the listener.
+- Configuration details for the listener code, outlining how it should establish a connection with the listener.

-3. The execution method of the shellcode, specifying whether it runs within the same process or a different one.
+- The execution method of the listener code, specifying whether it runs within the same process or a different one.

-4. The communication method between the shellcode and the core agent, which predominantly involves the use of pipes.
+- The communication method between the listener code and the core agent, which predominantly involves the use of pipes.

 These elements are embedded into the agent's resources, enabling the agent to access and utilize them during execution.
 Additionally, a separate data structure is also incorporated into the template.
 This structure is generated by the C2 system itself and contains the C2's public key, which is essential for securing the underlying communication between the agent and the C2.